PROJECT

 OUTPUTS

-The latest content, deliverables, and updates from each Work Package.
+The latest content, deliverables, and updates from each work package.
 This section is updated continuously throughout the project.

 DEFINING